 Dr. Wright claims to be the illusive Satoshi Nakamoto, the inventor of Bitcoin, and Ontier LLP, a London law firm, has begun legal proceedings against Bitcoin developers for the BTC, BCH, BCH ABC, and BSV protocols after a substantial theft of Bitcoin occurred in 2020.

-Ontier was the firm that secured an arbitral judgment against Nigeria, which resulted in a $6.6 billion award in the Process and Industrial Developments (P&ID) case against the Nigeria National Petroleum Corporation.
+Ontier is the firm that secured an arbitral judgment against Nigeria, which resulted in a $6.6 billion award in the Process and Industrial Developments (P&ID) case against the Nigeria National Petroleum Corporation.
 That case is currently the subject of an appeal by the Nigerian government.

 Wright claims that in February 2020, his personal computer was hacked by persons unknown, and encrypted private keys to two addresses, which hold substantial quantities of Bitcoin belonging to TTL, were stolen.
 The theft is the subject of an on-going investigation by the Cyber Crime division of the South East England Regional Organised Crime Unit.